 Have a game plan!
 I know around what time to expect my own feelings to show up, whether it’s a certain time of the month, after hearing a certain song, or memory and I go straight into meditating on my scriptures and turning my mind away from those thoughts, no matter how much I want to build on them

 If you fall, get up and go back to God

-We can’t escape our sexual side and we shouldn’t because it’s beautiful, in proper context of how God intended it to be used.
-I pray you found these tips useful in some way and throughout your singleness walk, I pray you find the beauty in your entire body and in the desire to want a genuine, Godly marriage to express your love in.
+We can’t escape our sexual side and we shouldn’t because it’s beautiful, in the proper context of how God intended it to be used.
+I pray you found these tips useful in some way and throughout your singleness walk, I pray you to find the beauty in your entire body and in the desire to want a genuine, Godly marriage to express your love in.